r-dbi/odbc/README.md

 Benchmarks
 ----------

-Odbc is often much faster than the existing [RODBC](https://cran.r-project.org/package=RODBC) and DBI compatible [RODBCDBI](https://cran.r-project.org/package=RODBCDBI) packages.
+The *odbc* package is often much faster than the existing [RODBC](https://cran.r-project.org/package=RODBC) and DBI compatible [RODBCDBI](https://cran.r-project.org/package=RODBCDBI) packages.

 ### Reading

-Reading a from a PostgreSQL database with the nytflights13 'flights' database (336,776 rows, 19 columns).
+Reading a table from a PostgreSQL database with the 'flights' dataset (336,776 rows, 19 columns) of the package [nytflights13](https://github.com/hadley/nycflights13).

 ``` r
 # First using RODBC / RODBCDBI